Teon54/Book-Library/README.md

     }
     ```

-## Explanation of Parameters:
+#### Explanation of Parameters:

-command_name: Set this as `BookIndex` to initiate the book search process.
+- command_name: Set this as `BookIndex` to initiate the book search process.

-### parameters:
+- `parameters`:

     - `perPage`: Determines the number of books displayed per page.
 It should be an integer value.
     - `page`: Specifies the page number of results to display.
 It should also be an integer value.
     - `authors`: Filters books by author name(s).
 You can input a single author name or a list of authors.
     - `titles`: Filters books by the selected title(s).
 You can input a single book title or a list of titles.
-  Save the changes made to the command.json file.
+- Save the changes made to the command.json file.

 ### Usage Guidelines: